 This post is not sponsored, but you will find affiliate links on this page.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

-Butternut Squash is of the winter squash variety, as opposed to its cousins, summer squash, so it has a hard skin like acorn squash, spaghetti squash and other winter varieties.
+Butternut Squash is of the winter squash variety, as opposed to its country cousins, summer squash, so it has a hard skin like acorn squash, spaghetti squash and other winter varieties.
 Harvest time for butternut squash is summer through fall, but they store very well so most groceries have them year-round.
-Their flavors get richer and sweeter when ripe, so if it’s not ripe it’s meat can be tough, bland and tasteless and be very difficult to cook.
+Their flavors get richer and sweeter when ripe, so if it’s not ripe it’s meat can be tough, bland, tasteless and difficult to cook.
 A ripe one will be creamy and sweet when prepared properly.
 Unless you’re growing them, it can be quite a challenge to figure out if they are ripe and ready to go.
-If you’re interested in learning more about butternut squash and how to tell when they are ripe, here’s a little lagniappe for you.
-Let’s get this show on the road with this simple, no-angst recipe that will make you famous.
+If you’re interested in learning more about butternut squash and how to tell when they are ripe, read my Lagniappe article, Get to know Your Butternut Squash.

 Here’s What You Need

 Butternut Squash is usually about 8 to 12 inches long, pear-shaped and the wide part can be as big as five inches in diameter.
 You’ll need about 8 cups of cubed, so get two of them.

 You’ll want leftovers but you probably won’t have any!
 We’ll bathe them in a delicious sweet sauce made from butter, dark brown sugar, dry thyme, allspice, a couple of whole cloves and a splash of apple cider vinegar and some kosher salt.
 And to excite things a bit, we will throw in some Louisiana Pecans and hit it all with a double shot of dark rum.
 Of course, if you don’t like or don’t have any rum, bourbon is an excellent stand-in.
 Now you’re raring to go.